Jmcglobal/Kubernetes-objects-yaml-file/Readme.md

 ### Deployment:

 A Deployment is an object in Kubernetes that is used to manage and maintain the desired state of an application.
-It is used to create, update, and delete Pods and ReplicaSets, and to ensure that the desired number of replicas are running at any given time.
+It is used to create, update, and delete Pods and ReplicaSets, and to ensure that the desired number of replicas are running at any given time.........